Things to do in Northern Territory with kids

 Wildlife a plenty with the Alice Springs Reptile Centre, and Crocodylus Park, unique experiences to be had with Outback Ballooning and Darwin Harbour Cruises, and of course for the heat, indoor activities such as Cutta Cutta Caves Nature Park.

 From the cities to the Outback, NT will be an incredible experience for the whole family, and is like nowhere else on earth!

-Get out of the city and discover the secrets of the desert!
-Kids will love to see and hear the stories of the plants, animals, and local Aboriginal culture at daily guide presentations.
+Get out of the city and discover the secrets of the desert in Alice Springs as you see & hear stories of the plants, animals, & local Aboriginal culture

 Kids can spend the day with more than 100 reptiles of over fifty different species!
 These creepy critters are exhibited indoors and outside, with daily shows and talks with supervised handling!

 The World’s largest display of Australian Reptiles allows visitors a unique, 360 degree, viewing experience of massive saltwater crocodiles and cute hatchlings.

 Not only do you see wildlife up-close in their natural habitats, you meet them walking through tree top aviaries, strolling around a natural lagoon and even get to interact with them during daily presentations.

 Crocodylus Park plays host to over a thousand crocodiles from teenie hatchlings to massive adults weighing more than half a ton!